Meet Our Organizers

-Being a Jazz Musician for over 40 years, I have found that Jazz draws people from all cultures and ages together and I most specifically love the freedom to improvise through Jazz.
-I enjoy watching people visibly relax in the moment while the music plays – it’s as if they are taken on a journey where they forget their differences and stresses and enjoy the soothing sounds of Jazz.
-Our Community hosts weekly Jazz evenings on a Friday night and we have noticed how different communities from close and far away come to support these events.
+Being a jazz musician for over 40 years, I have found that jazz draws people from all cultures and ages together, and I most specifically love the freedom to improvise through jazz.
+I enjoy watching people visibly relax in the moment while the music plays–it’s as if they are taken on a journey where they forget their differences and stresses and enjoy the soothing sounds of jazz.
+Our community hosts weekly jazz evenings on Friday nights and we have noticed how different communities from close and far away come to support these events.
 It is our way of reaching out to our neighbours and inviting them into our space to enjoy what we have to offer.

 Why are you celebrating International Jazz Day?
 Why is it important?

 It is important for us to connect with our jazz friends globally on a specific day and remember where jazz started.
 In participating in the Jazz Day–it is our way of practically embracing what you would like to achieve through this initiative–a day to celebrate the style of music that has touched so many lives and to celebrate the musicians who have gone before us.
 It is imperative that jazz lives on!